jakobzhao/geog458/readme.md

 **Announcement:**

-- Please take the [Canvas Survey](https://canvas.uw.edu/courses/1547729/quizzes/1653669) by March 30th, 2022, by noon 12:00pm.
+- Please take the [Canvas Survey](https://canvas.uw.edu/courses/1547729/quizzes/1653669) by March 30th, 2022, at noon 12:00pm.
 Through this survey, we will group students in 20 ~ 25 teams, each of which will have 4 to 5 students who are from the same session.

 **Meetings:**

--**Lectures:** Tuesdays and Thursdays 11:30 AM to 12:50 PM PST at GUG 220 -**Labs:** Wednesdays 12:30 AM to 4:20 PM PST at SMI 401
+-**Lectures:** Tuesdays and Thursdays 11:30 AM to 12:50 PM PST at GUG 220

+-**Labs:** Wednesdays 12:30 AM to 4:20 PM PST at SMI 401

 **Personnel:**